sg98ccy/xlang/README.md

 The results indicate:

-- XLang is more concise than Python code in multi row and multi sheet tabular content (as in Example 2), where regular structure aligns with XLang’s row based model
+- EXLang is more concise than Python code in multi row and multi sheet tabular content (as in Example 2), where regular structure aligns with EXLang's row based model
-- Python becomes more concise in irregular or override heavy cases (as in Example 3), where XLang v1 relies on repeated `xcell` assignments and loses its structural advantage
+- Python becomes more concise in irregular or override heavy cases (as in Example 3), where EXLang v1 relies on repeated `xcell` assignments and loses its structural advantage

 This aligns with the design goal:

-- XLang v1 already yields shorter, structured representations for many realistic reporting scenarios involving predictable tabular layouts
+- EXLang v1 already yields shorter, structured representations for many realistic reporting scenarios involving predictable tabular layouts
 - Compression weakens when structural irregularity dominates, which is expected at this early stage of the language
-- Future features such as ranges, repetition constructs, sequence placement and templates are expected to improve compression in irregular cases and recover XLang’s advantage
+- Future features such as ranges, repetition constructs, sequence placement and templates are expected to improve compression in irregular cases and recover EXLang's advantage

-These observations support the viability of XLang as a practical structured output language for LLM based Excel generation and as a meaningful testbed for research on Output Representation Optimisation.
+These observations support the viability of EXLang as a practical structured output language for LLM based Excel generation and as a meaningful testbed for research on Output Representation Optimisation.

 ---